Course Outline

 Requirements

-The training is not training in algorithms.
-It is also not a training in specific big data systems.
-Separate training courses are devoted to these topics, but without knowledge of certain fundamental concepts and principles of data science, projects in the field of data science are doomed to failure.
-Because the development of technology is very fast, it very often obscures the foundations on which solutions should be built, which the business can effectively use.
+The training is not algorithm training.
+It is also not training in specific big data systems.
+Separate training is devoted to these topics, but without knowledge of certain fundamental concepts and principled principles, data science projects are doomed to failure.
+Because the development of technology is very fast, it often obscures the foundations on which solutions that the business can use effectively should be built.

 35 Hours